“Brain zaps” are sometimes called brain shakes, brain shocks or brain flips.

 If you would like to stop or reduce the dosage of antidepressants you are taking, consult with your doctor.
 Your doctor will be able to help and guide you with a tapering schedule and discuss your ongoing treatment.

 All content provided on this blog is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
-Reliance on any information provided by the Active Recovery TMS website is solely at your own risk.
+Reliance on any information provided by the Active Path website is solely at your own risk.